nathalie-raffray/Steering-Behaviours/README.md

 A number is indicated above every advertiser to designate the amount of successful sale pitches they have delivered.

-*Steering Forces used for Advertiser*: I used Separation, a further repulsion velocity (for advertiser against advertiser), wander and Follow the Leader.I also use a further repulsion velocity that makes sure the advertisers stay within the bounds of the mall.
+*Steering Forces used for Advertiser*: I used Separation, a further repulsion velocity (for advertiser against advertiser), wander and Follow the Leader.
+I also use a further repulsion velocity that makes sure the advertisers stay within the bounds of the mall.
 It is a preventive measure.
 If the advertiser gets too close to the top, bottom, left or right bounds, this velocity is applied.

 **Tinker with the Controls**